telerik/mobile-cli-lib/README.md

 });
 ```

 * `deviceLogData` - Raised when attached device sends reports any information.
 This is the output of `adb logcat` for Android devices.
-For iOS this si the `iOS SysLog`.
+For iOS this is the `iOS SysLog`.
 The event is raised for any device that reports data.
 The callback function has two arguments - `deviceIdentifier` and `reportedData`. <br/><br/>
 Sample usage:
 ```JavaScript